7 Diseases Plant Proteins Help Fight

 Take a look at some of the health concerns that plant proteins can help fight:

 Cholesterol isn’t all bad.
 It’s actually manufactured by the body—we require HDL (the “good cholesterol) to stay healthy.
 But too much cholesterol from animal sources causes LDL (the “bad” cholesterol) to accumulate in the body.
-Unlike animal proteins, plant proteins are free of cholesterol and saturated fat, and that’s good news for your heart.
+Unlike animal proteins and animal-based protein powders (like whey), plant proteins are naturally free of cholesterol and saturated fat, and that’s good news for your heart.
+Plus, sodium content can be high especially in processed meats and whey protein unlike plant-based proteins.

 Plant proteins are also excellent heart-disease fighters for what they do contain—nutrients like magnesium and potassium that help keep the heart in top shape.
 Plus, plant proteins like beans, oatmeal, and nuts are rich in fiber, which research has shown can help decrease LDL cholesterol levels.
 One study found that even rice protein powder may help reduce cholesterol levels.